 Comic created by xkcd.

-That’s why we’ve put this article together, helping to narrow the field down from over 1,000, to just the 9 best Linux distros for 2024.
-We’ll help you understand exactly what Linux distros are, how they differ from each other, and then reveal our top recommended Linux distributions you should consider.
-If you are only interested in our recommendations, then you can skip to the bottom to find out which Linux distro is best for you.
+That’s why we’ve put this article together, helping to narrow the field down from over 1,000 to just the 16 best Linux distros for 2025.
+We’ll help you understand exactly what Linux distros are and how they differ from each other, and then reveal our top recommended Linux distributions you should consider.

 Let’s get started!